6 Ways to Recover Permanently Deleted Files in Windows 10

 Step 2.
 Right-click on the permanently deleted files and select Properties > Previous Versions.

 Step 3.
 Click Restore to recover the data as you like.
-For instance, if you choose a Word document, you could find previous version of Word documents.
+For instance, if you choose a Word document, you can find previous version of Word documents.
 You can also click the drop-down menu next to Restore and select Open to preview them.

 previous-version-restore